vechain/grant-program/applications/digital-village.md

 To Bring sustainable enterprises to launch eNFTs on our marketplace and link them to real-world products.
 This could include luxury fashion brands, EV manufacturers, etc.

-To Develop a Metaverse career academy for people to learn more about emerging opportunities in metaverse space.
+To Develop a Metaverse career academy for people to learn more about emerging opportunities in metaverse space

-Supporting consumer interaction with blockchain technology through Village Protocol social interface.

 ## Additional Information